Treatments for CSID

 Enzyme Replacement Therapy

-Enzyme replacement therapy with Sucraid (sacrosidase) Oral Solution offers a pharmacologic alternative to sucrose-free restricted diets.
-Sucraid is the only FDA-approved therapy for the treatment of genetically determined sucrase deficiency, which is part of CSID.
-The basis for regulatory approval of Sucraid was two clinical trials that demonstrated the ability of sacrosidase to significantly reduce breath hydrogen, which is a measure of GI symptoms in CSID patients when challenged with a normal sucrose-containing diet.6,7 In the clinical trial that quantified treatment responses, 81% of 28 children with CSID aged 5 months to 11 years became asymptomatic with sacrosidase replacement of sucrase.7 In both studies, study participants who received higher doses of sacrosidase had fewer stools, a greater number of formed or hard stools, as well as fewer symptoms of gas, abdominal cramping, and bloating compared to those who received lower doses of sacrosidase.6,7 In a third clinical trial, conducted over a period of several years in 32 participants diagnosed with CSID, Sucraid again demonstrated it is an effective option for the management of sucrase deficiency, reducing or eliminating the need for restrictions of dietary sucrose, as well as reducing or eliminating the symptoms of CSID in the majority of patients.8
+Enzyme replacement therapy with Sucraid® (sacrosidase) Oral Solution offers a pharmacologic alternative to sucrose-free restricted diets.
+Sucraid® is the only FDA-approved therapy for the treatment of genetically determined sucrase deficiency, which is part of CSID.
+Two key clinical trials demonstrated the ability of sacrosidase to significantly reduce breath hydrogen, which is an indirect measure of sucrose digestion, which can correlate with GI symptoms in CSID patients when challenged with a normal sucrose-containing diet.5,6 In the clinical trial that quantified treatment responses, 81% of 28 children with CSID aged 5 months to 11 years became asymptomatic with sacrosidase replacement of sucrase; asymptomatic was defined as having no GI symptoms on 7 of the 10 study treatment days.6 In both studies, study participants who received higher doses of sacrosidase had fewer stools, a greater number of formed or hard stools, as well as fewer symptoms of gas, abdominal cramping, and bloating compared to those who received lower doses of sacrosidase.5,6 In a third clinical trial, conducted over a period of several years in 32 participants diagnosed with CSID, Sucraid® again demonstrated it is an effective option for the management of sucrase deficiency, reducing or eliminating the need for restrictions of dietary sucrose, as well as reducing or eliminating the symptoms of CSID in the majority of patients.7

 It is important to note that CSID patients generally have a reduced capacity for the digestion of sugars from dietary starches due to reduced isomaltase and maltase enzyme activities.
-Sucraid does not provide specific replacement therapy for deficient starch digestion.9 Therefore, restricting starch in the diet is usually necessary in patients with CSID.
-The need for dietary starch restriction in patients using Sucraid should be evaluated on a patient-by-patient basis.
-Consultation with a registered dietitian experienced with the dietary management of starch for CSID patients taking Sucraid is available at www.sucraidassist.com.
+Sucraid® does not provide specific replacement therapy for deficient starch digestion.8 Therefore, restricting starch in the diet is usually necessary in patients with CSID.
+The need for dietary starch restriction in patients using Sucraid® should be evaluated on a patient-by-patient basis.
+Consultation with a registered dietitian experienced with the dietary management of starch for CSID patients taking Sucraid® is available at www.sucraidassist.com.

-Proper dosing is essential for Sucraid to be effective.
+Proper dosing is essential for Sucraid® to be effective.
 The proper dosage is 1 mL or 2 mL (one or two full measuring scoops) with each meal or snack.
 Each full measuring scoop equals 1 mL.
-The proper dose of Sucraid by body weight is:
+The proper dose of Sucraid® by body weight is:9

 - For patients weighing up to 33 lb (15 kg): 1 mL (one full measuring scoop)

-The appropriate dose of Sucraid is to be taken orally with each meal or snack, diluted with 2 to 4 ounces (60 to 120 mL) of water, milk, or infant formula.
-Because heat and acidity can decrease the potency of Sucraid, the diluting liquid should not be a warmed or acidic liquid such as fruit juice.
-It is recommended that approximately half of the dose be taken at the beginning of a meal or snack and the remainder taken during a meal or snack.
+The appropriate dose of Sucraid® is to be taken orally with each meal or snack, diluted with 2 to 4 ounces (60 to 120 mL) of water, milk, or infant formula.
+Because heat and acidity can decrease the potency of Sucraid®, the diluting liquid should not be a warmed or acidic liquid such as fruit juice.
+Approximately half of the dose should be taken at the beginning of a meal or snack and the remainder taken during a meal or snack.

 The low-FODMAP diet is not recommended for patients with CSID.
 Although it is a standard diet for patients with irritable bowel syndrome (IBS), it will not address symptoms in patients with CSID since it contains many foods that are high in sucrose, including: banana, cantaloupe, grapefruit, honeydew melon, mandarin orange, orange, passion fruit, pineapple, tangelo, carrot, parsnip, potato, silver beet, sweet potato, taro, yam, gluten-free breads and cereals, 100% spelt bread, rice, oats, polenta, arrowroot, millet, psyllium, quinoa, sorghum, tapioca, lactose-free yogurt, gelato, sorbet, table sugar, golden syrup, maple syrup, and molasses.